twilio-professional-services/flex-project-template/docs/docs/feature-library/chat-to-video-escalation.md

 title: chat-to-video-escalation
 ---

-This feature shows how an agent can initiate a video room from a webchat conversation within Flex.
-This plugin was built for **Flex 2.0**.
+This feature shows how an agent can initiate a video room from a messaging conversation within Flex.

 ---